 We are an ANCC Provider.

-The University of Minnesota School of Nursing, Office of Faculty Practice, Partnerships, and Professional Development is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+The University of Minnesota School of Nursing, Office of Practice, Partnerships, and Professional Development is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 Other Health Professionals: It is the responsibility of each participant to determine if the program meets the criteria for re-licensure or re-certification for their discipline.
 Each participant will receive an Evidence of Participation document.
 Please check with your accrediting organization for complete requirements.